TsoIsTheWayToGo/Restaurant-Booking-API/README.md

 ## Note to Interviewers

 I built this API to meet the challenge requirements, but in a real-world scenario, I would make several improvements to enhance performance, scalability, and maintainability.
-I would add thorough data validation, implement global error handling, and use unique identifiers like email addresses or phone numbers.
+I would add thorough data validation, implement global error handling, and use unique identifiers like user id, email addresses or phone numbers.
 To handle multiple reservations simultaneously, I would use database transactions and optimize the database with indexes.
 Additionally, I would implement strong security measures, including authentication and authorization.
 These changes would make the API more reliable and maintainable in a production environment.

 ## Features